26 Most Instagrammable Places in Barcelona

 This Gothic building was built between the 13th and 15th centuries, although its main façade was raised at the end of the 19th century.

-There are many photo opportunities around and inside the cathedral.
-For a beautiful city view, you must visit the rooftop of the cathedral.
-Alternatively, have a meal at Hotel Colon Terrace to enjoy food with a view of the Cathedral and its surroundings.
+There are many photo opportunities both inside and outside the cathedral.
+For a beautiful view of the city, you must visit the cathedral’s rooftop.
+Alternatively, have a meal at L’Atic at Lamaro Hotel, formerly Hotel Colon Terrace, to enjoy food with a view of the Cathedral and its surroundings.

 📍 Exact location: Pla de la Seu, s/n, 08002 Barcelona, Spain